 On the Bright Side of Things

 I do not regret the implant.
 The implant has given me freedom and decreased stress and anxiety.
 I have good days and bad days.
-Sometimes I do really well, and other days I might be a little tired and not so well with hearing.
+Sometimes, I do well, and other days, I might be a little tired and not so well with hearing.
 For the most part, it beats what I had before the implant.
-I can teach dance (hearing wise), hear most people, talk on the phone, and participate in Zoom meetings without complications.
+I can teach dance (hearing-wise), hear most people, talk on the phone, and participate in Zoom meetings without complications.
 This makes me happier!

 I know for a fact my job would be difficult without the implant.
-Truthfully, now that I have adapted to the implant and wore my right hearing aid with the implant, I was shocked how little I hear from the hearing aid.
+Truthfully, now that I have adapted to the implant and worn my right hearing aid with the implant, I was shocked at how little I heard from the hearing aid.
 So basically, I am deaf even with the hearing aid.
 I have no idea how I have managed to keep going.
-As a matter of fact, the doctor that did my implant even stated he had no idea how I was keeping up with everything I do with almost no hearing.
-He was delighted that I was doing well and said that I had adapted really quickly to the implant.
-My happiness is important.
-My confidence that I can be a part of my community is important.
-I mustn’t have to wake up every day with anxiety and fear that someone will knock me down because I cannot hear, or my disability creates a lot of friction.
+The doctor who did my implant even stated he had no idea how I was keeping up with everything I do with almost no hearing.
+He was delighted that I was doing well and said that I had adapted quickly to the implant.
+My happiness is essential.
+My confidence that I can be a part of my community is necessary.
+I mustn’t have to wake up every day with anxiety and fear that someone will knock me down because I cannot hear or my disability creates a lot of friction.

-I will be blogging about some things I have been talking to my therapist about.
-Why I suddenly became so angry after my experience with MSUB.
+I will blog about some things I have been talking to my therapist about.
+Why did I suddenly become so angry after my experience with MSUB.
 It isn’t just about MSUB but a lot of my experiences.
-MSUB pushed me over the edge, and I just decided I am tired of being a victim and allowing people to mistreat me.
+MSUB pushed me over the edge, and I just decided I was tired of being a victim and allowing people to mistreat me.
 If they did it to me, they would do it to someone else.
-This really bothers me the most.
-As for the job itself, they can keep their low pay jobs!
+This bothers me the most.
+As for the job itself, they can keep their low-paying jobs!
 Without a doubt, I am in a much better place and environment.
 Quitting that job was the best thing I ever did.